 Our material can be manufactured using existing processes, making perovskite ideal for use as a partner with conventional silicon technology.

-We use raw materials that are abundant and won’t deplete the earth.
+Our perovskite technology uses raw materials that are abundant and won’t deplete the earth.

 The shift to a clean energy system is driving a huge increase in the requirements for critical minerals.
-Our perovskite technology will power solar photovoltaics at the terawatt scale.
-So when we first engineered our perovskite, we chose ingredient elements that are globally abundant for decades to come, and we do not source from conflict countries.
+Our perovskite technology will power solar photovoltaics at the terawatt scale using abundant and available materials, and we do not source from conflict regions.